General FAQs

 We are proposing to use large modular units to construct Lighthouse Green Fuels.
 The modular units and other equipment would be constructed offsite and then fitted together at the Project Site to reduce the length of the construction period and the number of construction deliveries using local roads.

-Information on our proposed road, marine and rail transport routes during construction and operation can be read in more detail in the Preliminary Environmental Information Report (PEIR), its non-technical summary (NTS) and the Consultation Information Booklet.
+Information on our proposed road, marine and rail transport routes during construction and operation will be outlined in the Preliminary Environmental Information Report (PEIR), its non-technical summary (NTS) and the Consultation Information Booklet.

-It is anticipated that up to 2,600 temporary construction staff will be required at peak times during the construction phase.
+It is anticipated that more than 2,000 temporary construction staff will be required at peak times during the construction phase.

 Operation

-Lighthouse Green Fuels will convert over 1 million tonnes of waste and/or waste biomass into over 175 million litres of advanced SAF and approximately 30 million litres of green naphtha each year to fuel aircraft at UK airports.
+Lighthouse Green Fuels will convert over 1.5 million tonnes of biogenic waste and residues into over 180 million litres of advanced SAF and approximately 30 million litres of green naphtha each year to fuel aircraft at UK airports.

-This is equivalent to the fuel required for over 25,000 short-haul flights to Europe, or over 2,500 long-haul flights to destinations such as the Americas or Australia, per year.
+This is equivalent to the fuel required for 4,500 transatlantic flights from London to New York per year.

-Once operational, Lighthouse Green Fuels is expected to create 840 full-time jobs in the UK.
-This would be the highest number of jobs for a project of this kind in Europe.
+Once operational, Lighthouse Green Fuels is expected to create 300 full-time jobs in the UK.

 Yes.
 We are looking to setup or facilitate local apprenticeship schemes to support staffing requirements for the Project Site operations, which would help to upskill the local workforce.